vesterheim/vesterheim.github.io/join-give/membership/corporate/index.md

 Additionally, Vesterheim is active in the Decorah area through:

 * The Decorah Area Chamber of Commerce
-* The Downtown Betterment Association
+* The Downtown Decorah Betterment Association
 * Winneshiek County Convention and Visitor Bureau
 * Winneshiek County Preservation Commission
 * Winneshiek County Historical and Genealogical Societies
 * The Nordic Fest Board
 * The Retail Association
-* Decorah Rotary Club
 * Supporting and working in cooperation with other local cultural organizations and groups
 * Buying from and supporting local businesses
 * Decorah Torske Klubben